Imprint Stones Former Mercury Mine

 A collaboration with nature through the anthotype process.
 Using turmeric, ginger, and cinnamon, stones from a former mercury mine in Idrija became co-creators, shaping the final images and revealing the silent dialogue between artist and earth.

-This work was shaped by the place where it was made.
-Surrounded by traces of human labor and the slow return of nature, I created using only the materials that were already there.
+This work was created during an artist residency in Slovenia.
+Surrounded by traces of human labor and the slow return of nature, I worked using only the materials already there.

 I gathered stones, pigments, and left-behind tools, letting their material histories guide me.
 Instead of bringing new equipment or industrial precision, I worked with limitation.
 With what the space itself offered.